Bikeways COVID-19 Updates

 Takoma Park is participating in Montgomery County’s dockless bikeshare and scooter “demonstration pilot program” with several companies.
 In the Spring of 2019, the County expanded the dockless program to include dockless e-scooters as well.
-This began in March 2019 and is expected to run for six months with an option for extension of the program.
+The pilot program was is set to continue to Winter 2020.

 City staff welcomes suggestions from business associations, neighborhood groups, and Council-appointed boards and committees on bikeway projects.

 - City Planning

 In addition to regular programming in FY20, the following projects are on-going or recently completed:

 - Advance engineering design plans for the New Hampshire Avenue Bikeway to 60% Design for Sections A & B